Apple Cider Whoopie Pies

 Variations

-• Add Nuts: Stir in some chopped pecans or walnuts into your cookie batter for added texture and flavor.
+• Add Nuts: Incorporate some chopped walnuts or pecans into the cookie dough for added crunch.

 How to Make Apple Cider Whoopie Pies

-Start by preheating your oven to 350°F. In a medium saucepan, bring the apple cider to a boil over medium-high heat.
-Once boiling, reduce the heat to medium and let it simmer until it reduces down to about 1/4 cup—this should take around 30-35 minutes.
-Allow it to cool before using.
-The reduction concentrates the flavor and gives your cookies that deliciously rich apple essence!
+Preheat your oven to 350°F. In a medium saucepan, bring the apple cider to a boil over medium-high heat.
+Then reduce the heat to medium and simmer until it reduces down to just 1/4 cup.
+This step concentrates the flavor and gives your cookies that delicious apple cider taste!
+It takes about 30-35 minutes, so be patient; it’s worth it!
+Once reduced, set it aside to cool.

 Step 2: Mix Dry Ingredients

-Once baked, allow cookies to cool on the sheet for five minutes before transferring them to wire racks.
-Brush them gently with melted butter and roll them in cinnamon sugar while still warm.
-This adds an irresistible sweetness!
+Once baked, let those beautiful cookies rest on the sheet for five minutes before transferring them to a wire rack to cool completely.
+Brush them with melted butter while they’re still warm and sprinkle generously with cinnamon sugar—this step adds a delightful crunch!

 Pro Tips for Making Apple Cider Whoopie Pies